 We have no newsletter, but rely on our Website to communicate with our members; however, it is not restricted to members but is open to all.
 The home page shows the activities scheduled for the next two weeks or so and has links to articles on our recent activities, as well as to related sites.
 In particular, the Events page shows a detailed calendar.
 Use the menu bar at the top of most pages to move around the site, and see the Help page for more information.
 While the Website provides communication from the Region to its members, our Facebook site, facilitates member-to-member communication.
 It’s open to all PCA members, regardless of their region; for instructions on how to register for it, go here.

-Except in the winter, we run Breakfast Rambles on the third Saturday of each month.
-Like lunch rambles, you find your own route to a restaurant for breakfast.
-For these too, we usually require registration so that the restaurants will be able to seat us.
+We run Breakfast Rambles on the fourth Saturday of many months.
+You find your own route to a restaurant for breakfast.
+We usually require registration for these so that the restaurants will be able to seat us.

 From 1:00 to 3:00 pm. on the first Tuesday of each month a group of Appalachian Region volunteers meet to work at our chariity partner Manna Foodbank on Swannanoa River Road.
 If you’d like to help please contact David Butler.

 - Luft Wasser takes place in April and is a shine-and-show Porsche concours in downtown Brevard, NC.
 Here too we require registration, because the large number of cars (over 100) means detailed coordination with the town.